 Republished by the Hong Kong Free Press (23 July 2017) https://www.hongkongfp.com/2017/07/23/no-space-democracy-political-dissidence-colonial-v-contemporary-hong-kong/

 "We Have Just About Had It': Jack Slessor, the Foreign Office, and the Anglo-American Strategic Debate over Escalation of the Korean War, 1950-51', Yonsei Journal of International Studies, 6(2) (2014), 294-317 http://theyonseijournal.com/wp-content/uploads/2015/01/e1.pdf

-I am currently teaching one seminar group on the undergraduate module HIST 1819 International History 1919-89: Conflict, Cooperation and Change.
+I have previously taught at Leeds on the undergraduate module HIST 1819 International History 1919-89: Conflict, Cooperation and Change.

 WRoCAH AHRC Doctoral Scholarship (2015-18)